 Don’t Bother Blanching These Vegetables

 Several vegetable crops freeze or dry well and do not require an extra step for blanching.
+You could easily rig up a ronco food dehydrator and start preserving veggies the easy way.
 These easy favorites can be washed and then halved, quartered, or chopped and placed directly in your chosen freezer container or onto dehydrator trays.
 These are favorites because they are so easy to get into the pantry!